leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw7_extended_topics.md

 - the test set should be the same for the 2 models (side comment: why is this important?)
 - the two models will have different thresholds to create the different values of precision and recall, please choose what these should be!
 - Please decide what features you decide to include into the models but keep those features the same (no unique solution here) between the models
-- Please create a graph that shows the precision and recall on different axes (labeled)
+- Please create a graph that shows the precision and recall across different cutoff values (each cutoff will produce one precision and one recall) on different axes (labeled)
   - The range of the axes should be at their maximum ranges possible (side comment: why is this important?)
   - Please add a line to your plot that represents a third model: $$\hat{Y}=1$$ for every record.